canada-ca/design-system/common-design-patterns/site-footer.md

     link: "https://design.canada.ca/common-design-patterns/site-footer.html"
 date: 2019-01-08
 dateModified: 2023-04-06
 description: "The global (site-wide) footer at the bottom of each page.
-It includes the main band, a contextual band and a sub-footer band.
+It includes the main band, contextual band and sub-footer band.
 This is a mandatory pattern with optional elements."
 layout: default
 title: "Global footer"
 ---